A year after deadly typhoon, Philippines women weave their magic

 A year later, Samar's women weavers stand out as being among the most resilient and industrious workers.

-Weeks after the typhoon, aid organisations identified the weavers as being critical in holding families together - both socially and as primary income earners.
-They were given training and funding to optimise their household standing.
+Weeks after the typhoon, aid organizations identified the weavers as being critical in holding families together - both socially and as primary income earners.
+They were given training and funding to optimize their household standing.

 Philippine fashion company Banago, whose bags and home accessories are made from mats produced by Basey weavers, has doubled its workforce since the storm to about 1,000 weavers.
 The Banago range is a top seller at high-end retail stores such J. Crew, Anthropologie, Nordstrom and Macy's.